The Everychild Foundation offers exciting and challenging opportunities for its members to become more involved in the foundation if they wish.

 Grant Screening Board

 The Grant Screening Board offers members the opportunity to work with other intelligent, philanthropically inclined women in a challenging, educational, and collegial environment.
 Its members act as foundation staff, performing the essential function of analyzing each applicant agency and its project for our members.
 Its goal is to narrow the applicant pool to the two candidates whose projects best address the critical unmet needs of children in that grant year.
 The Board works with a professional grant consultant who provides training and generally lends her expertise.
 The Grant Screening Board typically has a maximum of 20 members in addition to Executive Board officers.
-Chair: Elizabeth Friedman
+Chair: Nancy Stark

 Grant Monitoring Committee

 This committee is responsible for monitoring the post-award status of funded projects.
 Under the terms of our grant agreement with recipient agencies, members of this committee usually visit the project site up to twice a year over its duration to assure that the project is being implemented appropriately.
 We have found that these site visits are an invaluable means of maintaining an ongoing relationship between our members and agencies we have funded in the past.
 Chair: Wendy Kirshner